MODEL DIRECTORY

 Innovation in Behavioral Health Model

-The Innovation in Behavioral Health (IBH) Model is a state-based model that leverages specialty behavioral health practices to provide whole-person, integrated care.
-It serves Medicaid, Medicare, and dually eligible beneficiaries with moderate to severe behavioral health conditions, aiming to better address their behavioral, mental, and physical health needs through a 'no wrong door' approach.
+The Innovation in Behavioral Health (IBH) Model is a state-based model that leverages patients' relationships with specialty behavioral health practices to provide whole-person, integrated care.
+It aligns Medicaid and Medicare to better address behavioral, mental, and physical health for adults with moderate to severe mental health conditions or substance use disorders.

 InCK